robbertklockaerts/RPG/README.md

 Process To Work-on JavaScript Skills.

-Orcs, Elf, Humans &amp; Vampires battling for their life
+Orcs, Elf, Humans &amp; Vampires battling for their lives!